Iran enforces 10-day lockdown amid fourth wave of pandemic

 Earlier this year, the country kicked off its coronavirus inoculation campaign, administering a limited number of Russian Sputnik V vaccine doses to medical workers.

+The health ministry said it requested airlines to not sell tickets to travelers unless they show proof they were vaccinated.
+Workers at hospitals, restaurants, malls and shops would require a vaccination card as well.

+The measures have been introduced amid a low demand in vaccinations among Iraqis, many of whom remain suspicious of the government’s inoculation plans.

-Associated Press television producer Mohammad Nasiri contributed to this report from Tehran.
+Associated Press television producer Mohammad Nasiri contributed to this report from Tehran, and Samya Kullab contributed from Istanbul.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.